Johannes Buecher

 1. Baptism on 31 Dec 1775 in Littlestown: Christ Reformed Church, Adams, PA.
 Baptism by Rev. Charles Ludwig Boehme: Jacob Bücher b.
 30 Oct 1775, parents John and Elizabeth, sponsor Jacob Sell and Christine 15 Jacob, son of John Bucher and Elizabeth, born 30 Oct 1775, baptized 31 Dec 1775, sponsors Jacob Sell and wife Christine.
 (Typewritten transcription of original.

-2. The list of communicants listed by Rev. Charles Lewis Boehme included Anna Maria Bucher, John Bucher, and Elizabeth Bucher. on 21 Apr 1776 in Littlestown: Christ Reformed Church, Adams, PA.
+2. The list of communicants listed by Rev. Charles Lewis Boehme included Anna Maria Bucher, John Bucher, and Elizabeth Bucher.
+On 21 Apr 1776 in Littlestown: Christ Reformed Church, Adams, PA.
 16

 3. Fact: On July 4, 1776, the Second Continental Congress unanimously adopted the Declaration of Independence, announcing the separation of the Thirteen Colonies from Great Britain., 4 Jul 1776, Philadelphia, Philadelphia, PA.